Private wildlife licences

 - You must keep a copy of your completed Return Form.

 Failure to keep accurate and up-to-date records is an offence under the Wildlife Act 1975.

 Renewing your wildlife licence

 Renewal of a wildlife licence is conditional upon submission of a Return Form.
-Licence holders who meet this requirement will receive a renewal notice approximately four to six weeks before their licence expires on 30 September.
+Licence holders who meet this requirement will receive a renewal notice approximately four to six weeks before their licence expires on 30 September of the relevant year.

-For more information about private wildlife licences, please contact the DEPI Customer Service Centre on 136 186.
+For more information about private wildlife licences, please contact the DELWP Customer Service Centre on 136 186.

 The Department of Environment, Land, Water and Planning (DELWP) is committed to protecting personal information provided by you in accordance with the principles of the Victorian privacy laws.
 The information you provide will be used to monitor compliance with licence conditions and to provide information about any changes to legislative requirements.
 Your contact details may also be used by DELWP or its contracted service providers under confidentiality agreements to survey you about your experience with DELWP or to seek feedback related the keeping of wildlife.
 A licence may not be issued if the information required is not provided.

 The information you provide will also be made available to any authorised law enforcement agency.

 You may access the information you have provided to DELWP by contacting the Privacy Coordinator on (03) 9637 8697.